 In May 2013, the Board of Directors authorized the issuance of 500,000 fully vested shares of the Company's common stock to a consultant in exchange for advisory services.
 As of the grant date, the Company recorded a payable in the amount of \$150,000 for the issuance of these shares of stock, based on the closing price of the Company's common stock as of the date of grant.
 The value related to these common shares is amortized over the service period of nine months.
-The Company recorded \$50,000 and \$100,000 of consulting expense during the three and six month periods ended January 31, 2014, respectively, related to these shares.
+The Company recorded \$50,000 and \$150,000 of consulting expense during the three and nine month periods ended April 30, 2014, respectively, related to these shares.

-At January 31, 2014, the Company had outstanding warrants to purchase 60,562,459 shares of common stock, with exercise prices ranging from \$0.26 to \$1.20, all of which were classified as equity instruments.
+At April 30, 2014, the Company had outstanding warrants to purchase 34,667,556 shares of common stock, with exercise prices ranging from \$0.26 to \$1.20, all of which were classified as equity instruments.
 These warrants expire at various times between March 2016 and September 2018.

-Note 7 - Stock-Based Compensation
+$Note \ 7 - Stock-Based \ Compensation$

 The Company recognizes compensation expense for stock option awards on a straight-line basis over the applicable service period of the award.
 The service period is generally the vesting period, with the exception of options granted subject to a consulting agreement, whereby the option vesting period and the service period are defined pursuant to the terms of the consulting agreement.
-Share-based compensation expense for awards granted during the three and six-month periods ended January 31, 2014 and 2013, were based on the grant date fair value estimated using the Black-Scholes Option Pricing Model.
-The Company's expected volatility is derived from the historical daily change in the market price of its common stock since it exited shell status, as well as the historical daily changes in the market price for the peer group as determined by the Company.
-The Company uses the simplified method to granted to parties other than employees or directors is the contractual term of the option award.
+Share-based compensation expense for awards granted during the three and nine-month periods ended April 30, 2014 and 2013, were based on the grant date fair value estimated using the Black-Scholes Option Pricing Model.
+Share-based compensation expense related to stock option grants to consultants, in which the grant was not entirely vested at the grant date, are marked-to-market each month.

+status, as well as the historical daily changes in the market price for the peer group as determined by the Company.
+The Company uses the simplified method to calculate the expected term of options issued to employees and directors.
+The Company's estimation of the expected term for stock options granted to parties other than employees or directors is the contractual term of the option award.
 The risk-free interest rate used in the Black-Scholes calculation is based on the prevailing U.S. Treasury yield in effect at the time of grant, commensurate with the expected term.
 Stock-based compensation expense recognized in the Company's condensed consolidated statements of operations is based on awards ultimately expected to vest, reduced for estimated forfeitures.
 The Company has never paid any dividends on its common stock and does not anticipate paying dividends on its common stock in the foreseeable future.